nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 A person can have any number of tags (including 0)
 </div>

-* Persons in PhysioPal can share the same phone number, email and address
+* Persons in PhysioPal can share the same phone number, email and address.
+* Persons with dashes, commas, slashes and periods in name should be omitted.
+For example, persons with `s/o` or `d/o` in name should be entered as `s o` and `d o` respectively.

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`